imclab/SpacePong3D/README.md

 To Do
 -----
 * Add light outlines to the blue and red paddles (Tron-like effect)
+* Add simple buttons for turning Gravity On/Off and setting AI Difficulty level
 * Add title and menu page with instructions on how to play
-* Add space-themed skybox in the background
 * Add 3 or 4 sounds (ball bounce, ball hit paddle, ball miss paddle, power-up, etc..)
 * Add p2p network gameplay with PubNub's WebRTC library